anandshivam44/tf-k8s-craftsman/README.md

 ![App Screenshot 2](images/Screenshot%202025-09-07%20at%201.00.37%E2%80%AFAM.png)

 ✅ Used Packer Image.
 With minimal changes.
+Switch between `use_packer_ami = true` and `use_packer_ami = false` to switch between  self-managed AMI for private node group and quick launch template

 ## App Security